Social Justice Overview

 At First Unitarian of Des Moines, we are committed to the Unitarian Universalist theology of engagement to help heal the brokenness in our larger community and world.
 Our commitment to social justice is evident in the seven core principles UUs covenant to affirm and promote.

 From its early beginnings in 1877 to today, First Unitarian Church’s members and friends have taken on many social justice causes — from women’s suffrage, to civil rights, to same-sex marriage.
 Click here to learn more about our Roots in Social Justice.

 At each service, we pass an offertory basket in which all proceeds collected are split between the social justice outreach of the church and a specific organization.
 Congregant(s) may nominate an organization to receive half of the offering plate donations from First Unitarian for the 2 months the organization is designated.
-In addition, the nominator is asked to develop at least two volunteer opportunities for 10 or more people (or the equivalent, such as four opportunities for five people) with the organization.
-More details can be found on Faith in Action web page.
+In addition, the nominator is asked to develop at least two volunteer opportunities with the organization.

 - Learn more about the process for nominating an organization to be a Community Outreach Partner